cosinekitty/astronomy/source/c/README.md

 <a name="Astronomy_PairLongitude"></a>
 ### Astronomy_PairLongitude(body1, body2, time) &#8658; [`astro_angle_result_t`](#astro_angle_result_t)

-**Returns one body's ecliptic longitude with respect another, as seen from the Earth.**
+**Returns one body's ecliptic longitude with respect to another, as seen from the Earth.**